-Safety and tolerability will be assessed throughout the study by TEAEs, clinical laboratory evaluations, physical examinations, 12-lead ECGs, vital signs, and C-SSRS.
+Safety and tolerability will be assessed throughout the study by TEAEs, clinical laboratory evaluations, physical examinations, C-SSRS 12-lead ECGs, and vital signs.

-After discharge, the CRU will contact all participants (including participants who terminate the study early) 15 (\pm 2) days after the last soticlestat administration by telephone or other methods per CRU standards to determine if any AE has occurred or concomitant medications have been taken since the last study visit.
+After discharge, the CRU will contact all participants (including participants who terminate the study early) 15 (± 2) days after the last soticlestat administration by telephone or other methods per CRU standards to determine if any AEs have occurred and/or any concomitant medications were taken since the last study visit.
 If clinically significant findings are observed upon discharge, participants may return to the CRU for re-evaluation per Investigator's discretion.